oddjobs-maple/odd_job_guides/introduction-to-odd-jobs/README.md

 other goodies at their disposal.
 STR mages are built much sturdier than permabeginners, thanks to Magic Guard, Magic Armor, etc. They also have — assuming that they’re not permamagicians — Teleport at their disposal, allowing them to “teleslash” their foes.
+They also get access to weapons like the Fusion Mace, which are designed for STR mages.

 Typically, STR mages follow one of two paths: cleric → priest → bishop, or fire/poison.
 As a bishop, the STR mage is incredibly durable, while providing